-What is an AMT Tweeter?
+What is an AMT tweeter?

-How does an AMT Tweeter work?
+How does an AMT tweeter work?

-To pump air through the reed chambers, the diaphragm physically moves back and forth from itself in a motion resembling that seen when an accordion is pushed in and pulled out, albeit over a much smaller motion range.
-Due to the extremely low mass of the polyethylene substrate and the significantly shorter distance it travels on each "swing" compared to a dynamic driver, the result is a dipole driver with an incredibly quick response rate.
-It has traits in common with an electrostatic driver in this technical sense.
-Here at SoundImports, you can buy premium AMT tweeters from our well-known brandsDayton Audio, Monacor, Mundorf, and SB Acoustics!
+To pump air through the reed chambers, the diaphragm physically moves back and forth in a motion similar to that of an accordion being pulled in and out, albeit over a much smaller range of motion.
+Due to the extremely low mass of the polyethylene substrate and the significantly shorter distance it travels with each "swing" compared to a dynamic driver, the result is a dipole driver with an incredibly fast response.
+In a technical sense, it shares characteristics with an electrostatic driver.
+Order high-quality AMT tweeters from well-known brands such as Dayton Audio, Monacor, Mundorf, Dynavox and SB Acoustics at SoundImports.

-Due to its folded driver design and small motion range, the AMT behaves like a point source version of a larger driver due to the folded driver design and the small motion range, which naturally leads to lower sound reproduction distortion.
-The name "Air Motion Transformer" comes from the fact that the speed of the air as it exits the diaphragm is roughly five times that of the driver structure.
+Due to its folded driver design and small motion range, the AMT behaves like a point source version of a larger driver, which naturally leads to lower sound reproduction distortion.
+The name "Air Motion Transformer" comes from the fact that the speed of air as it leaves the diaphragm is about five times that of the driver structure.